hrbatra/sec-schedule-parser/README.md

 # EDGAR Schedule of Investments Extractor

-A Python tool for automatically downloading and processing Schedule of Investments from SEC EDGAR filings for Business Development Companies (BDCs).
+A Python layer over edgartools for parsing the Schedule of Investments from SEC EDGAR filings for Business Development Companies (BDCs).

 ## Features